LuigiBlood/zelda_dawn_dusk/doc/PLAYING.md

 **The game should launch with "Disk" on the Title Screen.** Make a save file as normal and you can play the game.

 ### Fix Recompiler Crash
-**If you use the development version of Project64 v2.4.0-987-g5b4f225 and later, you do NOT need to do this.
+**If you use the development version of Project64 v2.4.0-987-g5b4f225 (from August 8th, 2019) or later, you do NOT need to do this.
 It should play out of the box.**

 To play the game on Recompiler mode for maximal performance, the following should be setup for the Ocarina of Time ROM:
  * **Edit the original game ROM settings.** There are two ways to access the game settings: